jzymet/Uppraisal/README.md

-## UPPRAISAL: Optimize your sales pitch to get the maximum return.
+## Uppraisal: Optimize your sales pitch to get the maximum return.

 [Nov.
 24]: This was the project that I completed as a Data Science Fellow at Insight.
 I'm currently updating this repo to reflect the fuller and more up-to-date version of it.